8020 Aluminium Extrusion Profile Sim Racing Cockpit Rigs - Pros & Cons

 It is quite heavy

 We said earlier that it has a great strength to weight ratio.
 Nevertheless, due to the amount of material used in the construction of a rig of this type, it is not uncommon for just the rig alone to weigh over 50kg.
-When you add on a wheel base, wheel, seat rails, seat slider, seat… you could be pushing more than 70kg.
-Luckily because it is built in sections (profiles), no one single piece is too heavy – only the final constructed rig is.
+When you add on a wheel base, wheel, seat rails, seat slider, seatβ¦ you could be pushing more than 70kg.
+Luckily because it is built in sections (profiles), no one single piece is too heavy β only the final constructed rig is.One way to overcome the weight is to add castor wheels which makes moving the rig around a room lot easier.
+Need to constantly move a rig up and down floors in your house?
+Unless you can afford to buy two, one for each room, forget it.
+You will soon grow tired of disassembling and reassembling.

 You hate DIY / building stuff

-We have all had that flat pack experience where we stand back to admire our Swedish creation only to realise that the drawer handles are for some reason facing inwards, haven’t we?
+We have all had that flat pack experience where we stand back to admire our Swedish creation only to realise that the drawer handles are for some reason facing inwards, havenβt we?
 (Editor: err, no?).
 8020 is not like flat pack, because it is not flimsy and easily breakable, but you will need to wield a spanner and screwdriver to put a rig together.
 There are some build services available (something we are also looking into at Race Anywhere) for those who do not want to face doing it alone, but that will obviously need to be factored into the cost.
 Next best option?
-Call your closest “Dave” (everyone knows a Dave who is handy on the tools, right?) and bribe him with copious amounts of chocolate biscuits.
+Call your closest βDaveβ (everyone knows a Dave who is handy on the tools, right?) and bribe him with copious amounts of chocolate biscuits.

 How it looks